masz00/Intelligent-Decision-Support-Systems/README.md

 # Intelligent Decision Support Systems

-Projects completed in collaboration with **Piotr Szymaczyk** as part of the **Intelligent Decision Support Systems** course — MSc Computer Science (Artificial Intelligence specialisation), Semester 1.
+Projects completed in collaboration with **Piotr Szymaczek** as part of the **Intelligent Decision Support Systems** course — MSc Computer Science (Artificial Intelligence specialisation), Semester 1.

 Each project applies a different multi-criteria decision analysis (MCDA) methodology to a real-world or data-driven problem, implemented in Python as a Jupyter notebook with a detailed written report.